prompt/handles-server/README.md

 ### `HandleMap`

-`HandleMap` is the default provider, it serves the comma-separated handle->did values it has been configured with.
+`HandleMap` is an example provider, it serves the comma-separated handle->did values it has been configured with.

 ```shell